Quick Facts | Answer |

 Maximum Security Deposit Allowed in Massachusetts

-Massachusetts law limits the maximum security deposit to the first month’s rent.
+Massachusetts law limits the maximum security deposit to an amount equal to the first month’s rent.

 Can Landlords Charge an Additional Pet Deposit in Massachusetts?